How Does Bail Work in California?

 Most people have only heard of bail bonds through television ads and news reports.
 If you have ever asked what is bail and how does it work, you’ve come to the right place.
-Frank S. Calabretta’s Bail House Bail Bonds can give you an easy-to-understand explanation of bail bonds, bail services, and what to expect before, during and after bail is set.
+Frank S. Calabretta’s Bail House Bail Bonds can give you an easy-to-understand explanation of bail bonds, bail services, and what to expect before, during and after bail is set in the state of California.

 It is important that you know how the bail bond process works.
 Frank S. Calabretta’s Bail House Bail Bonds wants you to know your rights before you need to.
 That is why we provide bail bond information for free and are available anytime to answer your questions.
 Knowing how bail bonds work may help you procure releasement from jail sooner, giving you much needed space and time to seek legal counsel while also being able to provide for any loved ones.